 GPS is a satellite-based technology developed for and funded by the US Department of Defense over more than four decades.
-Its primary purpose is military – positioning infantry brigades and armoured divisions in a theatre of war, guiding aircraft and munitions such as missiles and artillery shells to their targets, allowing military units operating behind enemy lines to navigate their way through hostile territory and provide accurate position-based intelligence back to headquarters.
+Its primary purpose is military – positioning infantry brigades and armoured divisions in a theatre of war, guiding aircraft, UAVs and munitions such as missiles and artillery shells to their targets, allowing military units operating behind enemy lines to navigate their way through hostile territory and provide accurate position-based intelligence back to headquarters.

 Following the success of the United State’s GPS satellite constellation, other nations have started deploying their own satellite systems.
-Russia is close to completing the deployment in space of the GLONASS constellation, the European Union is working on a satellite system called Galileo and China has a constellation called BeiDou (a.k.a.
+Russia has deployed GLONASS constellation, the European Union is working on a satellite system called Galileo and China has a constellation called BeiDou (a.k.a.
 Compass).
 Collectively these systems are known as Global Navigation Satellite Systems (GNSS), but in common parlance the technology is widely known as GPS.

-GPS was purposely designed as to be global system.
+GPS was purposely designed to be global system.
 That is, a constellation of 24 orbiting GPS satellites broadcasts its positioning signal over the entire planet.
-When detected by any GPS receiver capable of acquiring signals from a minimum of 4 satellites, it provides latitude, longitude and altitude information, which can then be overlayed on a map or other geographic information system (GIS).
+When detected by a GPS receiver capable of acquiring signals from a minimum of 4 satellites, it provides latitude, longitude and altitude information, which can then be overlayed on a map or other geographic information system (GIS).